MaterializeInc/materialize/doc/user/content/sql/create-sink/_index.md

 resource efficient when you have many low-traffic sinks that occasionally need some burst capacity.

+## Details

+A sink cannot be created directly on a catalog object.
+As a workaround you can create a materialized view on a catalog object and create a sink on the materialized view.

 [//]: # "TODO(morsapaes) Add best practices for sizing sinks."

 ## Privileges